beryll007/Seminar3/GitTutor.md

 5. Summary

 * Now we know how to create branches, switch between them, merge and delete unnecessary branches.

-test message
+---
+# Third Seminar

+### Working with remotes